Is your company meeting it’s “Duty of Care” obligations to its expat employees?

 An Expat Employer’s Fiduciary Duty of Care for Expats

 Sending employees abroad is a significant financial, moral and legal responsibility for expatriate employers.
-Many professionals are constantly talking about the importance of providing a “duty of care” for expat employees sent to work abroad and even when sending employees for long or short term assignments and meetings.
-A duty of care means that the global employer needs to take all steps required to safeguard and prepare for the safety, well being and health of their employees.
+Many professionals are constantly discussing the importance of providing a “duty of care” for expat employees sent to work abroad and even when sending employees for long or short-term assignments and meetings.
+A duty of care means that the global employer needs to take all steps required to safeguard and prepare for the safety, well-being and health of their employees.

 It is the fiduciary responsibility that experienced global mobility managers realize is important regardless of the legal implications.
 It is a basic moral responsibility.
 This is especially true today in a world where conflict and terrorism can strike almost anywhere.
 It makes sense to plan for what your employees may face abroad.